 When you’re dealing with bad credit, you’re going to wonder where you can even get funding.
 Look no further.
 We have options for small business funding for bad credit scores that let businesses work around the barriers of their credit histories.
 Owners can pledge a cash down payment, sign a personal guarantee or provide collateral to get necessary funds.
 Or, if they can’t do any of those things, they can simply pick a smaller funding amount.

-You can apply for a loan today without worrying about your poor business credit forcing your online application to get rejected.
+You can apply for funding today without worrying about your poor business credit forcing your online application to get rejected.
 When you pick one of our bad credit funding options, you can get your application approved within 24 hours and get those funds straightaway.

 Bad Credit Doesn’t Have to Be a Dead-End